TomasVotruba/awesome-php-ast/README.md

 * https://github.com/ajthinking/archetype - Edit PHP files programmatically with Fluent API and Abstract Syntax Tree QueryBuilder
 * https://leanpub.com/rector-the-power-of-automated-refactoring - Book about Rector and AST-based manipulation

+### Visualizing

+* https://php-ast-viewer.com/ - The PHP AST Viewer is a tool for viewing the Abstract Syntax Tree of PHP code.
+By visualizing the structure, it helps developers gain a deeper understanding of the code, thus improving code quality and maintenance efficiency.

 <br>

 ## Templates